Love Thy Neighbor, Love Thy Self

 Once a month I dole out advice as a contributor to a health and wellness blog.
 My editor allows me creative license, which makes it fun.
 I also feel a responsibility toward the readers.
 I choose my words with care, because I care about not being full of shit.
 Marketing wellness is big business these days, and it's not uncommon to find advice that proclaims anything from gardening to speed dating to drinking bone broth is going to produce benefits that will supersede genetics, disease, and poor choices.

 I call it the "cult of happiness."
-In the form of blogs, books, and webinars, it tempts us to think we're doing it all wrong.
+In memes and best-sellers, TikToks and Ted Talks, the cult tempts us to think we're doing it all wrong.
 We are urged to find joy in every waking moment and to feel required to see the good in anything bad.
 I find this insulting to the fact of being human and thus being equipped with multiple emotions, all of which have a purpose and none of which can exist in a pure state.
 There's a lot of pressure in the realm of mass-produced self-help.
 The headlines are on constant rotation, reminding us that if we would just do the "Five Things Happy People Do" or learn "The One Way to Attract the Right Partner" or avoid the "Top Ten Interview Mistakes," we'll get life right.
 The cult of happiness sells the idea that we are always one numbered list away from achieving nirvana.
 I don't like it.

 What is happiness, anyway?